aaaniket/9.-An-Overtime-Program/README.md

 # 9.-An-Overtime-Program
- a program called “Timesheet”.
+ A program called “Timesheet”.
 The program should calculate and display a worker’s total weekly pay as well as their average number of hours worked per day, and their average pay per hour after overtime pay.
 The user will be able to enter: